freestackinitiative/coop_sql_notebooks/COOP SQL 101 - Theory - Intro to Databases and Relational Databases.md

 #### **Entity Relationship Diagrams (ERD)**

-We just introduced databases as well as relational databases, and discussed how they differ from NoSQL databases.
+We just introduced databases, as well as relational databases, and discussed how they differ from NoSQL databases.
 But what exactly is a relational database?

 Simply put, **a relational database is a type of database that stores information in tables which are related (or connected) to one another**.
 It's good to visualize what we mean by relationships between tables, so let's introduce you to the **Entity Relationship Diagram (ERD)**.
-ERD's represent a database by modeling the relationships between different entities, or *tables*, like so:
+ERD's are used to represent a database by modeling the relationships between different entities, or *tables*, using a type of flowchart like the one shown below:

 ![COOP ERD](assets/COOP_ERD.png)

 The entities in this ERD should be familiar to you - it's the COOP program structure - except this is how we might model COOP in a database based on the relationships between the different roles in the program.
 As mentioned earlier, entities can be thought of as the tables in our database.
 The boxes each represent a table in our database, and the lines between each show which ones are connected.
-The marks at the end of a line, known as the "Crow's Feet", indicate the type of relationship between two tables.
+The marks at the end of a line, known as the "Crow's Foot", indicate the type of relationship between two tables.
 Each table has a name and inside of the box are the attributes/column names along with their data types.
-We'll cover more about columns and data types a little later on.
+We'll cover more about columns, data types, and relationships a little later on.

 As you can see, each of the roles in COOP (Captain, Program Manager, and Student) are represented by a table.
 Captains and Program Managers (PMs) are connected directly to one another since PMs are their supervisors.
 Then we see that Apprentices connected to the Cohort, just as you are an apprentice who are assigned to one cohort.
 Finally, the Cohort is the glue that connects the Captains to Apprentices (and by extension the PMs.)

 #### **Types of Relationships**

-Earlier, we mentioned that the "Crow's Feet" notation indicated the type of relationship between the two tables.
+Earlier, we mentioned that the "Crow's Foot" notation indicated the type of relationship between the two tables.
 In relational databases, **the type of the relationship between two tables indicates how the rows in one table are related to the rows in another**.
-This is an important consideration when designing databases as well as when you want to combine the data in two or more tables. **There are three main types of relationships: `One-to-One`, `One-to-Many`, and `Many-to-Many`**.
+This is an important consideration when designing databases, as well as when you want to combine the data in two or more tables. **There are three main types of relationships: `One-to-One`, `One-to-Many`, and `Many-to-Many`**.

 Let's imagine we have two tables, `Table A` and `Table B`, that are related:
 - **`One-to-One`**: This means that exactly one row in `Table A` is related to exactly one (and only one) row in `Table B`.
 An example of this type of relationship would be between a user and their password - one user should have, at most, one password.